cawoodm/powowshell/README.md

 # PowowShell

 Ever dreamed of drawing a visual data flow and pressing "Play" to see it run?
 I have, and that's why I dreamed up PowowShell: a graphical designer powered by PowerShell.

 ## The Vision

 Imagine dragging a CSV File component into your pipeline, connecting it to a Database component and pressing "Play" to load data into your database.
 What about getting an email out if some records don't load?
 Drag in an Email component and connect it to the Errors output of your Database component.
 Call a web service?
 Sure, just use a Transform component to map your data to the format required.

+## Getting Started
+The software is pre-alpha, proof of concept, cutting (bleeding) edge technology but for the brave:

+1. Clone this repository with git: `git clone https://cawoodm/powowshell.git`
+2. Install electron: `npm install -g electron`
+3. Run the IDE with `npm start` or `electron `.`
+4. You can also run `install.cmd` and then play with the `pow` commands in powershell to build and run example pipelines

+## Examples
+This repo includes an 2 example pipelines in `./examples/` as well as a bunch of components.

+Install the `pow` cmdlet with install.cmd and then fire up `powershell` to begin.

+If you type `pow version` you should see version information and `pow help` will get you started with commands.

+Type `pow workspace .\examples` to switch to the examples workspace and save you typing the full path to pipelines.

+The first example can be built with `pow build !pipeline1` and then run with `pow run !pipeline1`.
+The `!` references the current workspace.

+The pipeline1 consists of 3 steps:

+1. Read a voters.txt file with a list of people
+2. Convert the delimited file to json
+3. Select only the name and email and output them as json

+Not very spectacular sure but this is a simple example and the principle should be clear:

+1. Steps are executed in a fixed order A1, A2, A3...B1, B2...C1...
+2. Steps can accept piped input from previous steps
+3. The pipeline can be run with different parameters making it reusable

 ## The Strategy